-With each Annual Monitoring Report, the Third-Party must prepare a Management Plan Status Report that summarizes the status in implementing management plans.
+With each annual monitoring report, the Steering Committee must prepare a Management Plan Status Report that summarizes the status in implementing management plans.
 The Management Plan Status Report must summarize the progress for the reporting period.
 The Management Plan Status Report shall include the following components:

-- 1. Title page - 2.
-Table of contents - 3.
-Executive Summary - 4.
-Location map(s) and a brief summary of management plans covered by the report - Updated table that tallies all exceedances for the management plans - 6.
+- 1. Title page

+- 2. Table of contents

+- 3. Executive Summary

+- 4. Location map(s) and a brief summary of management plans covered by the report

+- 5. Updated table that tallies all exceedances for the management plans - 6.
 A list of new management plans triggered since the previous report - 7.
 Status update on preparation of new management plans - 8.
 A summary and assessment of management plan monitoring data collected during the reporting period including a list of management practices recommended - 9.
 A summary of management plan grower outreach conducted - 10.
 A summary of the degree of implementation of management practices by growers within the management plan area - 11.
 Results from evaluation of management practice effectiveness, including the A/R3 year ratio when evaluating a GQMP - 12.
 An evaluation of progress in meeting performance goals and schedules - 13.
 Any recommendations for changes to the management plan

-Pursuant to Section VII.G of the Order, the Third-Party must additionally require submission of a Management Practice Implementation Report (MPIR) by members according to a schedule to be specified by the Third-Party for each SQMP or GQMP and approved by the Executive Officer.
+Pursuant to Section VII.F of the Order, the Steering Committee must additionally require submission of a Management Practice Implementation Report (MPIR) by members according to a schedule to be specified by the Steering Committee for each GQMP and approved by the Executive Officer.